ocean-slang/Coastal-OC-Remote-Sensing-V2/README.md

 3a.
 Optional: **lmnonlinear** Modify Lee et al. 2016 Secchi depth algorithm (https://doi.org/10.1016/j.rse.2016.02.033) using Levenburg-Marquardt algorithm (adjusts free parameters of equation, alternative method instead of linear model)

 4. **modeling_and_analysis** R code for modeling and data analysis available.
 Empirical (linear) fit used to improve satellite Secchi depth estimates.
-Data for Virginia Coast Reserve included as .csv's
+Data for Virginia Coast Reserve included as .csv's data descriptions and code descriptions in that folder

 **Bulk download tools:**